 Enhancing communication with technology

 These operational tools don’t just free up time for team interaction, they enhance it.
 Today most, if not all of your team members own a personal mobile smart device.
 Consider the benefits of a mobile app that allows workers to view their schedules, request time off, update availability, swap shifts, and message their managers.
 There might not always be time to do these things in the restaurant, so everyone should be empowered to do them on their own time with their own device.
+To take this even further, picture having the ability to access comprehensive position details like the job description of sous chefs before engaging with potential employers.

 As mentioned in the Business Insider research, employees want more training.
 One interviewee said they received nothing more than a “glorified PowerPoint” as training.
 Online learning programs hold staff members accountable for understanding their responsibilities.
 This alleviates the concern that employees aren’t receiving the information they need to do their jobs and it helps managers ensure everyone is properly trained.